esp8266/Arduino/doc/esp8266wifi/bearssl-client-secure-class.rst

     ...or...
     BearSSLX509List(const uint8_t *derCert, size_t derLen);

-If you need to add additional certificates (unlikely in normal operation, the `::append()` operation can be used.
+If you need to add additional certificates (unlikely in normal operation), the `::append()` operation can be used.

 Certificate Stores